OctopusDeploy/blog/blog/2021-09/google-cloud-support-in-octopus/index.md

 isFeatured: false
 tags:
  - Product
+ - Google Cloud Platform
 ---

 Octopus 2021.2 brings a number of features to support teams deploying to the Google Cloud Platform (GCP).
-With 2021.2, Octopus has core support for the AWS, Azure, and Google cloud platforms.
+With 2021.2, Octopus has core support for the AWS, Azure, and Google Cloud platforms.

-This post introduces the new features in Octopus supporting GCP deployments and provides some tips on how they can be used in your own deployment processes.
+This post introduces the new features in Octopus supporting GCP deployments and provides tips on how they can be used in your own deployment processes.

 ## Service account support